-Step 5 - Continuation in the Program
+Step 6 - Continuation in the Program

 - Upon acceptance as a 22+ Adult Learner will be contacted by an FDA instructor and will be assigned their first course.
 Students will be assigned additional coursework if the instructor is satisfied students are making adequate progress.
-Students will work on no more than two courses at any one time. - Attendance will be reviewed periodically. - Amount of coursework completed will be evaluated. - WorkKeys, MAP, or TABE will be administered and results evaluated when applicable. - FDA personnel will attempt to make weekly contact with the adult learner through a phone call, text, or email.
-A letter will be sent, if contact cannot be made via phone or email for two weeks. - The adult learner will be informed of when and where within a 50-mile radius applicable state testing will take place.
-The adult learner is expected to attend all required state testing in order to stay enrolled in the program.
+Students will work on no more than two courses at any one time. - FDA personnel will monitor log-in hours and coursework progress each week.
+Students will receive a phone call, text or email each week for updates on course progress and unit completion.
+A letter will be sent, if contact cannot be made via phone or email for two weeks. - Applicants who are admitted to the program are expected to complete 2-3 units per week on their coursework and to inform the academy any time there is a change in residency, email or phone number.